Mainak46/Retail-Orders-Data-Analysis-Project/README.md

 Performed initial data exploration in Python using Pandas and visualization libraries to understand the structure, missing values, and trends in the dataset.

 3.SQL Analysis:
-Imported the cleaned dataset into a MySQL database for advanced querying—e.g., a.find top 10 revinue genarating products in each region b.find top 5 selling product in each region c.find month over month growth comparison for 2022 and 2023 sales eg :	jan 2022 vs jan 2023 d.for each catagory which month had highest sell e.which sub catagory had highest growth by profit in 2023 compare to 2022
+Imported the cleaned dataset into a MySQL database for advanced querying—e.g.,-- a.find top 10 revinue genarating products in each region-- b.find top 5 selling product in each region-- c.find month over month growth comparison for 2022 and 2023 sales eg :	jan 2022 vs jan 2023-- d.for each catagory which month had highest sell-- e.which sub catagory had highest growth by profit in 2023 compare to 2022